By Dan Simmons

 This can be broken down into three areas: the administrative details, the job duties and specifications, and the company culture.

-Administrative details are the easiest to tackle, and they should be completed as soon as possible.
-The new employee should not have to worry about voice mail, email, or even gaining access to the building, not to mention all the paperwork that must be in place prior to the first day on the job.
-Be pro-active about these administrative details so they don’t evolve into distractions later on.
+Administrative details are the easiest to tackle and should be completed as soon as possible.
+The new employee should not have to worry about voice mail, email, or even gaining access to the building, not to mention all the paperwork that must be in place before the first day.
+Be proactive about these administrative details so they don’t become distractions later.

-Job duties and specifications are the job description and the things they’ll be expected to accomplish.
-Prior to the employee’s first day, they should talk with their supervisor and discuss those duties and expectations.
+Job duties and specifications are the job description and what they’ll be expected to accomplish.
+Before the employee’s first day, they should talk with their supervisor and discuss those duties and expectations.
 The two should also discuss the employee’s initial orientation and training schedule.
-The key is effective communication and exchange of knowledge beforehand.
-There should be milestones for the first few months and you should schedule meetings to assess progress and discuss obstacles.
+The key is effective communication and the exchange of knowledge beforehand.
+There should be milestones for the first few months, and you should schedule meetings to assess progress and discuss obstacles.

-Company culture is sometimes overlooked, but is extremely crucial.
-The new hire should know as much as they can about the culture before they start.
-(Culture embodies language, methodologies, mission statement, ways of interacting, traditions, etc.) A good idea would be for the hire to meet informally with a few members of the current team and talk about how things worked at the hire’s previous company and the way in which they operate.
+Company culture is sometimes overlooked but is extremely crucial.
+The new hire should know as much as possible about the culture before starting.
+(Culture embodies language, methodologies, mission statement, ways of interacting, traditions, etc.) A good idea would be for hire to meet informally with a few members of the current team and talk about how things worked at the hire’s previous company and the way in which they operate.

 Timeframe

 The onboarding process begins the moment that the candidate accepts your offer.
 However, it doesn’t stop there.
-Once the hire begins work, their progress should be tracked and there should be constant communication between the employee and their supervisor.
-Remember, the first 30 days are vitally important because it’s during this time that the new hire makes a subconscious decision regarding whether or not joining your company was the right move.
-After 90 days, it’s recommended that all parties involved meet to discuss progress, feedback and plans for the future.
+Once the hire begins work, their progress should be tracked, and constant communication between the employee and their supervisor should be maintained.
+Remember, the first 30 days are vitally important because, during this time, the new hire subconsciously decides whether or not joining your company is the right move.
+After 90 days, it’s recommended that all parties involved meet to discuss progress, feedback, and plans for the future.

 Customize Your Program

 As you can see, onboarding is a multi-faceted endeavor.
 What’s important to remember is that onboarding programs should be individualized to the needs of the company creating and implementing them.
-There’s a basic framework and formula, to be sure, but in order for the program to be the most effective, you and your team must create and implement a version that you can incorporate easily and seamlessly into your company’s business model.
+There’s a basic framework and formula to be sure.
+Still, for the program to be the most effective, you and your team must create and implement a version that you can quickly and seamlessly into your company’s business model.

 If you have any questions regarding the onboarding process—its creation, customization, or implementation—feel free to contact me at dan@consearch.com .